Hecatron/GBD.Embedded.CMake4Mbed/src/HelloWorld-LPC/readme.txt

 5. run "LPCFlash/LPC-Link1-GDB-Client.cmd" to connect to the server via gdb use "continue" and Ctrl-C to start and stop the device use detach to break from the session

+Hard Coded paths:

+TODO
+There are some hard coded paths within the visual studio project properties for the include paths this shouldn't yet influence the build system